mpcox/203.328/docs/unix.md

    head -n 50 test_fasta_file.fna | tail -n 10
    ```

-9. Redirecting output to a new file (or appending to an existing file) instead writing to the screen:
+9. Redirecting output to a new file, or appending to an existing file, instead of writing to the screen:
    ```
    head -n 10 test_fasta_file.fna > output.txt
    cat output.txt